onnx/onnx/docs/IR.md

 3)  Definitions of built-in operators.

 Of these, #1 and #2 are covered herein; the built-in operators are covered separately in documents listed at the end of this.
 Specifically, built-in operators are divided into a set of primitive operators and functions.
-A function refers to a composed operator which can be semantically represented by a sub-graph (called function body) with using primitive ops.
+A function is an operator whose semantics is formally expressed via expansion into a sub-graph (called the function body) using other operators (and functions).
 Functionality-wise, an ONNX compatible framework or runtime may inline a function body to execute it if it does not have corresponding implementation of the function.

 There are two official ONNX variants; the main distinction between the two is found in the supported types and the default operator sets.
 The neural-network-only __ONNX__ variant recognizes only tensors as input and output types, while the Classical Machine Learning extension, __ONNX-ML__, also recognizes sequences and maps. __ONNX-ML__ extends the __ONNX__ operator set with ML algorithms that are not based on neural networks.